optiopay/klar/README.md

 * `FORMAT_OUTPUT` - Output format of the vulnerabilities.
 Supported formats are `standard`, `json`, `table`.
 Default is `standard`.
 If `JSON_OUTPUT` is set to true, this option is ignored.

-* `WHITELIST_FILE` - Path to the YAML file with the CVE whitelist.
-Look at `whitelist-example.yaml` for the file format.
+* `ALLOWLIST_FILE` - Path to the YAML file with the CVE allowlist.
+Look at `allowlist-example.yaml` for the file format.

 * `IGNORE_UNFIXED` - Do not count vulnerabilities without a fix towards the threshold